 How you start your morning will set the tone for the entire day.
 You need to wake up and have a productive day by making the most out of your morning routine.
-When you start your day on the right foot, you create a flow towards what needs to be done instead of dragging yourself out of bed and dreading the tasks ahead.
+When you start your day on the right foot, you create a flow toward what needs to be done instead of dragging yourself out of bed and dreading the tasks ahead.

 2. Set your Working Hours:

 To find time for self-care, you need to set your working hours.
 Just as you would at a job outside your home.
 You need to establish when you begin work and when you end.
-When you set boundaries for yourself, it will make it easier for you to organize other stuff and will allow you to focus on self-care.
+When you set boundaries for yourself, it will reduce stress, make it easier for you to organize other stuff and will allow you to focus on self-care.